DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 you have left.

-**Hide Your Quests MCM** - I recommend to hide right away all quests you get right at the beginning except the main one, because you won’t be able to start Helgen Reborn quest right at the beginning (read Gameplay Guide for more information) and because The Sinister Seven quest isn’t the one where you go to objective, just hide it, quest givers will look for you
+**Hide Your Quests MCM** - I recommend to hide right away all quests you get right at the beginning except the main one, because you mustn't start Helgen Reborn quest right at the beginning (read Gameplay Guide for more information) and because The Sinister Seven quest isn’t the one where you go to objective, just hide it, quest givers will look for you